pulumi/docs/content/docs/reference/pkg/azure-nextgen/insights/guestdiagnosticssetting.md

 import * as pulumi from "@pulumi/pulumi";
 import * as azure_nextgen from "@pulumi/azure-nextgen";

-const guestDiagnosticsSetting = new azure_nextgen.insights.v20180601preview.GuestDiagnosticsSetting("guestDiagnosticsSetting", {
+const guestDiagnosticsSetting = new azure_nextgen.insights.GuestDiagnosticsSetting("guestDiagnosticsSetting", {
     dataSources: [
         {
             configuration: {